 However, the single assessment also provides for other professionals and services to undertake assessments in the context of their specific enhanced or specialist services.

-Merton's Common and Shared Assessment (CASA), the revised Merton Well Being Model and the Quality Assurance Framework, encapsulate and express the strength of Merton's partnership approach to delivering the highest quality service to children, young people and families.
+Merton's Multi-agency information sharing and assessment, the revised Merton Well Being Model and the Quality Assurance Framework, encapsulate and express the strength of Merton's partnership approach to delivering the highest quality service to children, young people and families.

 The new Working Together to Safeguard Children Guidance confirms timescales and responsibilities as set out below.

-- The Multi Agency Safeguarding Hub (MASH) Team Manager must make a decision about the type of response required within one working day of receiving a referral;
+- The Children and Families Hub Team Manager must make a decision about the type of response required within one working day of receiving a referral;

 - The Social Work Team manager must convene a Child Protection Conference within 15 working days of the last strategy discussion; we will record all strategy meetings for our data capture;

 - The Core Group of professionals tasked with developing the Child Protection Plan must meet within 10 working days of the Initial Child Protection Conference;

 - Child protection plans must be reviewed within 3 months of the initial child protection conference, with further reviews at intervals of no more than 6 months for as long as the child remains subject of a child protection plan;

 - A local authority must initiate a child protection conference within 15 working days of being notified that a child subject of a child protection plan is moving into their area;

 - Requirements around the reporting of allegations have been tightened up, with all statutory partner agencies now required to report all allegations to the Local Authority Designated Officer (LADO) within 1 working day.

 CONSENT Ensure the appropriate consent form is used & the consent sections completed on the Single Assessment (Merton's Consent Form - to follow).